q66/cffi-lua/README.md

 $ ninja install
 ```

-This will install the following components:
+This will install either the module or the static library depending on how

-- The Lua module
-- The shared library
-- The static library
-- A `pkg-config` `.pc` file for the library

-See the section above for what these libraries mean.
+you have configured the build.

 By default, the Lua module will install in `$(libdir)/lua/$(luaver)`, e.g.
 `/usr/lib/lua/5.2`.
 This is the default for most Lua installations.
 You can